probayes/Covid19Xray/README.md

-The present repository provides an example of the utilization of deep learning models to analyse X-ray images acquired in a medical context.
+The present repository, developed by Probayes, provides an example of the utilization of deep learning models to analyse X-ray images acquired in a medical context.
 More specifically, Convolutional Neural Networks (CNN) are used to classify chest X-ray images of patients suspected of being affected by a thoracic disease such as pneumonia or COVID-19, i.e. to predict whether a chest X-ray image has been acquired in a healthy patient or in a patient affected by a specific thoracic disease.